HewlettPackard/ai-metadata-knowledge-graph/Readme.md

 The construction details of AIMKG and recommendation can be found below in the next sections.
 To set up AIMKG, please follow the steps below.

 * Download the most recent version of docker as per your OS from here - https://docs.docker.com/desktop/release-notes/ and install the docker on your system
-* Navigate to AIMKG folder and modify the parameters in .env file
+* Navigate to `ai-pipeline-knowledge-graph` folder and modify the parameters in .env file.
+Create a .env file using env-example
 * * Change the $USER and $UID in .env file.
 To find out the values `echo $USER` and `echo $UID` from your command terminal
 * Create a virtual environment `python3 -m venv <myenv>` and activate it using `source <myenv>/bin/activate`
 * Run `pip install -r requirements.txt`